seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 does. **That clause is mandatory** — a ticker with a price is a row the Boss cannot judge, and the description is the only thing here that is not arithmetic.

-**A dated catalyst strengthens a candidate and is not required to produce one.** `cd` covers the list and nothing else (§5), so the function that decides a side on a list coin has no input here; a screen that must nevertheless produce a side would have to invent one from the price move, which is «it moved the most» wearing a direction. **The dated event is therefore not merely the priority of this search, it is the only object in it that can name a side** — which is why the order was written CATALYST FIRST.
-A candidate with no dated event is refused by name and the section prints «Нет достойных кандидатов.», which is a measurement.
-**Measured 07.09:** sixty rows cleared the screen, none carried a dated event, and the run recorded a contradiction between this section and §2 rather than an empty result — because neither section said which object governs where the other has none.
+**A dated catalyst strengthens a candidate and is not required to produce one.** The side is the candidate's own day (above); a dated event, where one exists, ranks the candidate first and names its thesis, and a candidate without one stands on the other legs of the admissibility list — above all relative strength or weakness against the list median — and is refused by name when it has none of them.

 **Every published coin must be tradable on a Binance USDⓈ-M perpetual.** A list coin that is spot-only by standing decision carries «Спот» in the Сторона cell.
 A coin